-Particulate carbohydrates, instead, generally have a lower trophic quality, because they are composed by complex structural polysaccharides whose digestion is highly energy-consuming.
-One of the main processes that enrich the POM of proteins is microbial activity.
-Microbial heterotrophic reworking of autotrophic and detrital POM, generally performed by bacteria, increases the N content of the detritus (Povero et al., 2003) and of the autotrophic colonies (Carlson et al., 1998) especially during summer.
-A general and marked dominance of proteolysis over other classes of hydrolytic enzymes has been previously reported (Misic et al., 2002; Celussi et al., 2009), indicating an efficient N-recycling by unicellular heterotrophs.
-The conversion of detrital-N into high trophic value biomass is completed by an efficient microbial-loop, recovering a large part of the DOM released during phytoplanktonic blooming (Kirchman et al., 2001).
-In addition, Sala et al. (2005) found that bacteria might utilise other DOM sources (in particular dissolved carbohydrates), thus increasing their efficiency in biomass accumulation.
-Another process that may increase the protein concentration is the blooming of phytoplankton with a high constitutive protein content.
-For instance, in cold waters the diatom protein content is approximately double that of temperate waters, which results in a low POC/PN of approximately 5 (Young et al., 2015).
-The very high chlorophyll-a concentrations of some of these stations (48, 56 and 75 for instance) agree with this second hypothesis and bring these stations closer to the highly productive spring season.
-The other UML observations of the ROME cruise (sub-group a2) resembled the coastal features of TNB during summer, showing the highest concentrations of POM, although their trophic quality was lower than that of sub-group a1.
-These concentrations may depend on heterotrophic as well autotrophic activity.
-For instance, the longterm ice-free stations of ROME 1 (9 and 11) showed a heterotrophic signature (high POC/chlorophyll-a ratio values), indicating the relaxing of the primary production or an overwhelming activity of metazoans that prevented the accumulation of the autotrophic biomass.
-Grazers and predators would take up the POM resources and release trophically-depleted residuals, as indicated by the POC/PN ratio values of approximately 8 in the deeper layer of these stations, and as observed by Huston and Deming in the Arctic (2002).
+348 period of melting-ice.
+This may explain why this station was also grouped with the spring MIZ ones in the 349 PCA plot.
+The MIZ stations were generally characterised by high POM productivity (Saggiomo et al., 1998; 350 Fitch and Moore, 2007), being the priming for further planktonic development.
+The multivariate statistical analysis indicated that these stations showed rather high POM concentrations and, in particular, the 351 352 highest prevalence of proteins over carbohydrates.
+It is well known that N-rich proteins cover multiple roles 353 (energetic, functional, structural) and thus a high protein concentration indicates a good food supply for 354 consumers (Etcheber et al., 1999).
+Particulate carbohydrates, instead, generally have a lower lability, 355 because they also encompass complex structural polysaccharides whose digestion is energy-expensive, 356 slowing their consumption rates (Pusceddu et al., 2000).
+One of the main processes that enrich the POM of 357 proteins is microbial activity.
+Microbial heterotrophic reworking of autotrophic and detrital POM, generally performed by bacteria, increases the N content of the detritus (Povero et al., 2003) and of the autotrophic 358 359 colonies (Carlson et al., 1998) especially during summer.
+A general and marked dominance of proteolysis 360 over other classes of hydrolytic enzymes has been previously reported (Misic et al., 2002; Celussi et al., 361 2009), indicating an efficient N-recycling by unicellular heterotrophs.
+The conversion of detrital-N into high 362 trophic value biomass is completed by an efficient microbial-loop, recovering a large part of the DOM 363 released during phytoplanktonic blooming (Kirchman et al., 2001).
+In addition, Sala et al. (2005) found that 364 bacteria might utilise other DOM sources (in particular dissolved carbohydrates), thus increasing their 365 efficiency in biomass accumulation.
+The rather low POC/PON ratio values we found compared, for instance, 366 to Smith et al. (2000) (on average for the upper 100 m layer they found summer values of 6.9±0.5 vs. our 367 5.8±0.3 and 6.4±0.9 calculated for the UML and 0-200 m layer, respectively), are consistent with micro-368 heterotrophic presence, as bacterial standing stock can be considered as the amount of particulate organic 369 matter possessing high nutritional quality (Monticelli et al., 2003).

+Another process that may increase the protein concentration is the phytoplankton bloom with a high constitutive protein content.
+For instance, in cold waters the diatom protein content is approximately double that of temperate waters (Young et al., 2015).
+The very high chlorophyll-a concentrations of some of these stations (48, 56 and 75 for instance) agree with this second hypothesis, bringing these stationscloser to the highly productive spring season.

+The other UML observations of the ROME cruise (sub-group a2) resembled the coastal features of TNB during summer, showing the highest concentrations of POM, although their quality as food supply for consumers was lower than that of sub-group a1.